someo3n/st/README.md

 # st
 my patched st build

-it is made using (stflexipatch)[https://github.com/bakkeby/st-flexipatch]
+it is made using stflexipatch (https://github.com/bakkeby/st-flexipatch) and flexipatch finalizer